tkaratug/livewire-smart-table/README.md

 ## Column Properties
 ### ```string```
-If you want to show a data in your table as string, you must use `string` as type.
+It is used for showing data as string in HTML table.

 ### ```link```
-It is used for showing a data as a link in HTML table.
+It is used for showing data as link in HTML table.

 In addition to type, you must define a `url` to redirect when clicked.
 ```php